Die Schnellboot-Seite

 On 10.07.
 "S 30" (Lt.z.S.
 Roeder) arrived as a further reinforcement .
 In the night to 11.07. the flotilla with the available seven boats laid 12 mines and 24 explosive buoys in the Thames estuary.

 In the night to 12.07. the 2.
-SFltl advanced with seven boats against a convoy off Kentish Knock.
+SFltl advanced with boats against a convoy off Kentish Knock.
 On the march thereto "S 23" run into a mine, all engines fell out, 8 meters of the aft ship had been torn off.
 "S 30" acted as tug for the boat.
 After three hours "S 22" took over the tugging line, which broke after about 20 minutes.
-The wind had freshened to 6 Beaufort from SSW with a seastate of 4 - 5; "S 23" was not to keep and sank after it was blewn up.
+The wind had freshened up to 6 Beaufort from SSW with a seastate of 4 - 5; "S 23" was not to keep and sank after it was blewn up.
 Previous to that "S 35" had taken over all weapon, documents and peronnel not required.
 There were no personnel losses.

-On the next evening boats "S 30", "S 35", "S 34", "S 36", "S 22" and "S 23" advanced against a konvoy of nine freighters having been reported by the Luftwaffe.
+The next evening boats "S 30", "S 35", "S 34", "S 36", "S 22" and "S 23" advanced against a konvoy of nine freighters having been reported by the Luftwaffe.
 "S 25" had to be relieved in advance because of engine problems.
 Just before 3 o'clock on 15.7. a freighter was attacked.
 Three torpedoes went wrong and the steamer turned away.
 The boats than bumped into two MGB but avoided them.
 They entered Boulogne at 06.10.

 After that some nights with minelaying operations followed which were more or less successful.
 On 23.07.
 "S 37" (Oblt.z.S.
 Schulze-Jena) arrived at Boulogne.
 On 24.07. on the march back from the fifth mining operation "S 35" was detached to Wilhelmshavn for engine-check-ups.